rocastem_packaging

 ✅ Increased oxygen penetration into anaerobic layers.

-✅ Reduced standing moisture and faster recovery after rain.
+✅ Reduced standing moisture and faster surface firmness after rain.

-This results in firmer, truer playing surfaces—especially critical through winter when traditional drainage falters.
+This results in firmer, truer playing surfaces—especially critical through winter when drainage can falter.

 golf_green